SAREC-Lab/sUAS-UseCases/human-interaction-hazards/communication.md

 ###  <sub>![](icons/e-icon.PNG)</sub> CX2: The human operator is unable to control the UAV using the hand-held controller</a>

-One way RPICs communicate with their sUAS by sending commands through a hand-held controller (i.e., throttle, forward, backward, sideways, turn).
+One way RPICs communicate with their UAV by sending commands through a hand-held controller (i.e., throttle, forward, backward, sideways, turn).
 In environments where the UAV is controlled by a software system, the hand-held controller provides a backup system for taking manual control when problems occur.

 | <img width=150/> | Context | Solution |
 |:--|:--|:--|